premchander-revature/interviewquestions/.NET FULL STACK/C#Collections.md

 <blockquote>

 - In C#, Queues are used to store a collection of objects in a FIFO (First in, First out) style, i.e., the element which is added first will remove first.
-- By using `Enqueue()` method, we can add elements at the end of the queue.
+- By using the `Enqueue()` method, we can add elements at the end of the queue.
 - The `Dequeue()` method will remove and return the first element from the queue.
 - The queue `Peek()` method will always return the first element of the queue, and it won’t delete elements from the queue.